mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

 surfacevariables & volumevariables
     Here it is very important to add ``blank``.
 This way we know which cells we can hide in the postprocessor as the 'blanked' cells still show up in the solution.

+.. note:: To only view computed cells, add a filter to your post-processor in a way, that only cells where
+          ``blank`` is bigger than 0 are shown.

 And lastly, we plug everything into ``adflow_util``: